Meal time is about more than putting food into our bodies. The family meal also offers:

 - Together Time: a chance to talk and connect as a family

-- Training Ground: a place to learn polite manners and the art of conversation
+- Social Skills Practice: a place to learn polite manners and the art of conversation

 - Routine and Rituals: grounding in a reassuringly predictable experience

-First, remember that your role is to offer healthy food and be a good role model for healthy eating.
-But, your child will choose what to eat and how much to eat.
+Your role is to offer healthy food and be a good role model for healthy eating.
+But, your child will choose whether to eat something and how much to eat.
 Don’t turn meals into a power struggle.
+Help them to be a joyful time.

 Put out a variety of healthy foods.
 Let your child serve himself, choosing how much to put on his plate (encourage him to start with small servings – reassuring him he can always have more).
 Be a good role model in your own food choices and portion sizes.

-A two year old can use a spoon and a fork, drink from a regular cup, and feed herself a wide variety of finger foods.
+A two year old can learn to use a spoon and a fork, drink from a regular cup, and feed herself a wide variety of finger foods.
 Allow for some mess – children are learning how to eat neatly.
 Help her use a napkin to wipe her face if needed, but don’t feel like you have to hover over her and clean up after bite.
 You may need to set limits on mess-making.
 If she starts throwing food or intentionally dropping it, end the meal.
 Take her away from the table and clean up the food.
 (Don’t worry if she didn’t eat “enough”.
-She won’t starve between now and the next meal, and we want her to get the message.)
+She won’t starve between now and the next meal, and we want her to get the message not to make a mess.)

 During the meal, engage in conversation.
 Many families have a ritual question, such as “highs and lows” or “what is one thing you learned today” or “what is one thing you were grateful for today.”